 Direct effects on resident native fish species habitat would be limited because existing conditions would not be worsened by project construction, which would include creating planting benches to provide shade and instream woody material elements of SRA habitat.
-A temporary loss of SRA habitat would occur, but over the long term, the erosion protection sites would support higher quality SRA habitat than under existing conditions.
+A temporary loss of SRA habitat would occur, but over the long term, the erosion protection sites would support higher quality SRA habitat than under existing conditions (Appendix C).
 Temporary reductions in SRA habitat would be compensated for by creation of riparian habitat along the LAR within the American River Parkway (see Section 3.6, Special Status Species).
 Because the LAR is expected to recover in the long term and provide improved habitat for fish species, the project would not conflict with the river's outstandingly remarkable value of fisheries designation under the Federal Wild and Scenic Rivers Act, and would not be in conflict with the American River Parkway Plan (see Section 3.4, Vegetation and Wildlife).

-At Site 2-2, the Proposed Action would construct a launchable rock-filled trench designed to deploy once erosion has removed the bank material beneath it.
-The launchable rock trench along the entire alignment of Site 2-2 would be constructed outside of the natural river channel, with no significant direct construction effects on native fish species.
+At Site 1-1, the Proposed Action would construct a launchable rock toe, running continuously along the water-side edge of Site 1-1, designed to deploy once erosion has removed the bank material beneath it.
+The launchable rock toe along the entire alignment of Site 1-1 would be constructed outside of the natural river channel, with no significant direct construction effects on native fish species.
 Although the toe would be constructed primarily of large diameter riprap, a surface bedding layer of cobbles and gravels would be added to reduce fisheries impacts.
 At extreme flood flows, when the rock would launch, the mobilized large rock could physically hurt fish in the channel; however, it is assumed that if no rock were to be launched the levee would overtop or breach, causing fish to be transported out of the floodway where they would most likely die.
 A planting bench would be constructed, along with IWM, which would improve foraging and refuge requirements for fisheries.
+The design of Site 1-1 includes tie-backs that are irregularly spaced to limit the erosion extents and potential subsequent damage to a planting bench during an unlikely launching event.